 To encode this in the partitioning graph, we first identify abort operations.
 If a transaction does not have any abort operations, it may be executed using the independent transaction model.
-Thus all remaining edges in such a transaction receive the lightest weight possible (100, we call these light edges).
-On the other hand, if a transaction does have abort operations, we want to encourage replication of all objects that were used in the commit/abort decision, as opposed to engaging in a coordinated transaction.
-Thus we use a medium weight (500) for the edges that connect to all such objects.
+Thus all remaining edges in such a transaction receive the lightest weight possible (10, we call these light edges).
+On the other hand, if a transaction does have abort operations, we want to encourage replication of all objects that were used in the commit/abort decision, as opposed to entering a coordinated transaction.
+Thus we use a medium weight (500) for the edges connecting to such objects.
 We call these mid-weight edges.